Oregon International Air Show: Dolores 'Dolly' Bowman Day/Margaret Teufel Day

 Dolores Bowman was the Administrative Vice President for Jefferson High School and Rose Festival Director.
 She also played a significant role in the renaming of "Highland Elementary" to "King Elementary" in honor of Martin Luther King, Jr and in bringing the Special Olympics to the Pacific Northwest.
 In 1988, she created "Arrival Day," where each Friday of the show, approximately 1,200+ disabled children and their chaperones were invited to exclusively watch the performers arrive at the Air Show.
 In May 1989 she died.
 That year, "Arrival Day" changed its name to "Special Kids Day."

 In 1993, "Special Kids Day" changed to "Special Kids Day Honoring Dolores Bowman."
 Two years later, in addition to inviting disabled children to the event, the Air Show granted scholarships to local organizations like Self-Enhancement, Inc., Warren Strickland Foundation for Airway Science (now Airway Science for Kids), OMSI, Albertina Kerr, and Doernbecher.

 In 1999, "Special Kids Day Honoring Dolores Bowman" officially became known as "Dolores Bowman Day."

 After splitting from the Rose Festival in 2002/2003, organizers moved the day to Sunday so the children could see the show rather than the performer arrivals.

-In 2004, organizers renamed the day to "Special Kids Day in Honor of Margaret Teufel," who died away in April 2003.
+In 2004, organizers renamed the day to "Special Kids Day in Honor of Margaret Teufel," who died in April 2003.
 Margaret Teufel was a role model in the Hillsboro community.
 She was a special education teacher in the Hillsboro School District and then taught education classes at Oregon College of Education.
 She was financial officer and chief executive officer of Oregon Roses Inc. In the late 1970s, she started the Blood for Roses Program of the American Red Cross, where she gave a dozen roses to each person who donated blood.
 In 1955, she was named National Teacher of the Year by National Education Association.
 She also served on the Hillsboro Library Foundation Board.

 In 2015, "Special Kids Day in Honor of Margaret Teufel" officially became "Margaret Teufel Day."
 Organizers added Saturday to Margaret Teufel Day.

 The Air Show continues to invite disabled children and their chaperones to Saturday and Sunday's air show each year through various community partners.